Posted by Ever Accountable Team | How to, Transparency & Accountability

 Ask your friend what triggered them.

 It may require some thought to figure it out.
+That’s why we’ve created a porn triggers quiz to help them.

 Then, have them acknowledge the trigger through a phone call or text, as removing the secrecy will remove its power.